runcitadel/blog/posts/one-year-of-citadel/index.md

 In the current release, we are releasing version 4 of that app format.
 Version 4 makes porting apps from Umbrel much easier, and also prepares for our next feature: quick updates.

+**New apps**

+This update features two new apps: Woofbot and Agora.

+Woofbot allows you to set up Telegram notifications for various things.

+Agora allows you to sell files over Tor & Lightning.

 **Quick updates**

 With Citadel 0.1.0, we are changing the way you can update your node.
 Most updates can now be installed with one click and take less than a minute of downtime, while keeping your Lightning node running.